Abhishake63/spring-security-jwt/README.md

 # Spring Boot JWT Project

-Welcome to the Spring Boot "JWT" project!
-This is a simple project that demonstrates the features of Spring Security.
+Welcome to our guide on implementing token-based authentication with Spring Boot and Spring Security using JSON Web Tokens (JWT).
+In this tutorial, we'll walk you through the process of setting up a secure authentication system for your Spring Boot application, allowing users to register, log in, and access protected resources using JWT-based authentication.

 ## Table of Contents